MitchTalmadge/tipfree.xyz/README.md

 # tipfree.xyz
-A collection of places to eat that don't ask for a tip
+A collection of places to eat that don't ask for a tip.

+## Franchises
+- McDonalds
+- Wendy's